 As a parent, my heart breaks when my kids are sick.
-So, naturally, we want them to get better as quickly as possible; the quickest way is with medicine of some kind.
+So, naturally, we want them to get better as quickly as possible; the quickest way is with the medicine of some kind.

 The problem arises when your foster child does not like their medicine and refuses to take it.
 While you will give your foster child what the doctor prescribes, don't be afraid to ask about the taste.
 Most pharmacies will add flavoring for free if you ask.
 If your foster child refuses to take a certain kind of medicine, see if they can offer something different.